-Author Contributions: All authors are members of the Technical Data Core, contributed in all phases of writing this manuscript.
+Author Contributions: All authors are members of the Technical Data Core and contributed to all phases of writing this manuscript.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.